-We recently completed an interesting concept testing for a client in the travel industry.
-The entire test was made up of printed wireframes which we designed and cut into small components.
+We’ve recently completed an interesting concept testing for a client in the travel industry.
+The entire test was made up of printed wireframes which we’ve designed and cut into small components.

-Participants were asked to go through a series of tasks that helped us understand their mental models when thinking about a travel destination and to piece up pages based on their travel needs.
+During the test, participants were asked to go through a series of tasks to help us understand their mental models when thinking about a travel destination and to piece up pages based on their travel needs.

 If you’ve ever tried recording audio out in a noisy environment, you know it’s pretty challenging to record what the participant is saying.